 ( – ) gforth-1.0 “previous-section”

-Switch to the previous section in the section stack.
+Switch to the previous section in the section stack; the now-next section continues to exist with everything that was put there.
 Throw an exception if there is no previous section.

 The bottom section in the section stack has the size given with the